You can base the visualizations on the entire set of data, or you can base them on certain data values you have filtered to.

 How to filter data is described in

-Filtering data using the Data panel and
+Filtering data using the Data in analysis flyout and

 Filtering data using the Filters panel.